phoe-trash/value-semantics-utils/README.md

 ## Why?

 There are two worlds in programming: an imperative one, full of objects and comparisons by identity, and a functional one, full of referential transparency and comparisons by value.
-Common Lisp is good at both, and I ended up realizing that I wanted to develop a program which integrates both of these paradigms.
+Common Lisp is good at both, and I ended up realizing that I wanted to develop in a style which integrates both of these paradigms.

 In particular, I want my data structures to be mostly immutable and the logic of my program to be pure and without side effects, but I'd like to structure my data via standard classes and have the possibility to mutate objects wherever it cannot be observed in the higher-level logic.